aws-samples/amazon-rds-purpose-built-workshop/lab1-TaxiDataMigration/README.md

     |Password| Enter the password that you entered in the CloudFormation parameter section.
 (Note:default password: oraadmin123) |
     |SID| ORCL|

+![](./assets/dms2.png)

 Please leave the rest of the settings default.
 Make sure that the database name, port, and user information are correct.

-![](./assets/dms2.png)
+Click Create Endpoint.

 After creating the endpoint, you should test the connection.
+Click the endpoint and choose Test connection option.

 ![](./assets/dms3.png)

-4. Create a Target endpoint for Aurora PostgreSQL as shown following:
+# Create a Target endpoint for Aurora PostgreSQL

+Click Create Endpoint.
+Enter the values as below.

 |Parameter| Description|
 |------|-------------
  |Endpoint Identifier | Type a name, such as   **`aurtarget`**|